vandycknick/nvd.codes/content/posts/2020/2020-02-28-curl-tips-and-tricks.md

 ---
 title: cURL tips and tricks
-description: A list of tips and tricks that I have accumulated over the years of learning curl.
+description: In this post, I want to show you a list of cURL tips and tricks that I have accumulated of the years of using and learning cURL.
+Platform agnostic, cURL is easily accessible for every developer and well worth grasping its basic usage.
 date: 2020-02-28 20:00:00 +01:00
 categories: [sysadmin, tools, tips]
 ---

-cURL<cite>[1][1]</cite> (or curl as I will refer to it for the rest of the article) is amazing.
-While pretty daunting and hard to learn at first, I think it's an amazing tool to learn and a great asset in your toolbox.
-This is a write up of curl basics to advanced tricks that I learned over the years of hunting blog posts, StackOverflow articles, ...
+cURL<cite>[1][1]</cite> (or curl as I will refer to it for the rest of the article) is an incredible tool and a worthy asset in your developer toolkit.
+Like every great craftsman, you as a developer deserve great tools.
+Granted curl can be daunting and seemingly tough to learn at first, I promise you its worth your investment.
+This is a write up of basic to more advanced tips and tricks that I accumulated of the years of reading blog posts, curl man pages, StackOverflow, ...

 ## The basics 📓
 Let's start with some basic commands to get data from the server and also let's figure out how we can send data.
-Feel free to execute these commands step by step while you go through this article.
+Feel free to execute these commands step by step while you go through the article.

-First of let's try sending a simple GET request.
+First of let's try a simple GET request.
 ```sh
 curl https:/httpbin.org/get
 ```

-You should get a response quite similar to this one:
+If all goes well you should be presented with a response quite similar to this one:

 ```
 {